How can we help you?

 We know families turn to Stonehill for our rigorous academics and focus on values.
 But we also know you may need help figuring out what kind of financial support you can depend on.

 Stonehill is committed to helping families navigate the financial aid process to ensure they make a four-year degree affordable.
-Financial aid, combined with a structured program that allows 82 percent of our students to graduate in four years (more than double the national average), makes Stonehill competitive in pricing, even against public colleges that at the outset often seem less expensive.
+Financial aid, combined with a structured program that allows 79 percent of our students to graduate in four years (double the national average), makes Stonehill competitive in pricing, even against public colleges that at the outset often seem less expensive.

 Types of Financial Aid